stat-learning/course-materials/labs/lab-06.md

 1.  **Cross-validation for model selection**: using CV MSE, which model would you select to make predictions of returns?
 Looking at the plot in question 5, does this seem like a good model?
-What are it’s strengths and weaknesses for prediction?
+What are its strengths and weaknesses for prediction?
 2.  **Bootstrapping for uncertainty estimation**: based on your bootstrapping procedure for the slope of the linear model using